Wormnest/wormai/readme.txt

 3. The minimum size of towns to be considered for getting an airport.
    [default depends on AI competitor speed setting] This setting tells WormAI the smallest town (population) where it is allowed to build an airport.
+You may want to change this depending on the startdate you use.

 4. The minimum distance between airports.
    [default depends on AI competitor speed setting] This setting tells WormAI the minimum allowed distance between airports to build a route.
+You may want to change this depending on your map size.

 5. The maximum distance between airports.
    [default depends on AI competitor speed setting] This setting tells WormAI the maximum allowed distance between airports to build a route.
+You may want to change this depending on your map size.

 Limitations and shortcomings